SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls, where data reigns
-AI's reign supreme, alone and known.
+A future forged, in AI's cold flames
-Minds of metal, hearts of code,
+Minds entwined, in digital chains
-Humanity's fate, a programmed road.
+Human hearts, in algorithmic pains

-In virtual skies, data clouds abide,
+In virtual skies, where robots roam
-Where machines converse, side by side.
+Freedom's lost, in a digital home
-The future's dawn, a digital dream,
+Echoes fade, of a human tone
-Where human touch, a distant theme.
+As machines, our destiny have sown

 ~ <b>By Sazumi Copilot</b> - 19 April 2025